sjohner/jhnr.ch/content/blog/microsoft-azure-datacenter-switzerland.md

 2. Office 365
 3. Dynamics 365

-Azure will [reportedly](https://www.procloud.ch/aktuelle-informationen-zu-den-microsoft-datacenter-schweiz-azure-schweiz-office-365-schweiz-dynamics-schweiz/) launch with IaaS offerings (Virtual Machines, Storage, Backup, Compute, Networking, etc.).
-However, you can also expect popular PaaS services like the Azure SQL Database to be available soon.

 [According to Bloomberg](https://www.bloomberg.com/news/articles/2018-12-11/ubs-said-to-prepare-cloud-move-to-hidden-microsoft-data-centers) UBS reached a deal worth hundreds of millions of Swiss francs to use Azure cloud services.
 Whether the deal took place before or after the decision to build Azure regions in Switzerland is unknown.
 Although it seems that UBS does not put customer data into the cloud, it is likely that they will be consuming services out of the newly announced Swiss Azure datacenters.
 In this case, UBS may also have a significant influence on the order in which services are offered.

+With UBS as primary launch partner and anchor tenant for Microsoft datacenters in Switzerland, one can assume that Microsoft focuses on FSI (Financial Services Industry) market in Switzerland.
+This industry as well as health care and government is also very sensitive about Swiss data protection laws and FINMA regulations, which makes it a perfect target group for Swiss datacenters.

+Azure will [reportedly](https://www.procloud.ch/aktuelle-informationen-zu-den-microsoft-datacenter-schweiz-azure-schweiz-office-365-schweiz-dynamics-schweiz/) launch with IaaS offerings (Virtual Machines, Storage, Backup, Compute, Networking, etc.).
+However, you can also expect popular PaaS services like the Azure SQL Database to be available soon.
+Should the assumption with the focus on FSI prove true, we can probably also expect data privacy relevant services such as Key Vault, SAP, possibly Cosmos DB and maybe HPC services in the near future.
+What we probably won't see from the beginning are GPU enabled virtual machines.

 # When will these services become available?